 The system can be accessed via any one of the secure awarding body extranet sites (as below).
 A centre can create more than one account which means a number of staff can use Access arrangements online.
 Each user will have full access and will be able to see all the applications made in their centre.

-Ideally, the SENCo and/or the specialist assessor working within the centre will process the applications on-line.
+Ideally, the SENCo and/or the assessor working within the centre will process the applications on-line.

-The system is specifically designed for GCSE and GCE qualifications , including modified papers.
-By combining access arrangements and modified paper requests, the administrative burden for centres is reduced.
+By combining access arrangements and orders for modified papers, the administrative burden for centres is reduced.

 SENCos and/or specialist assessors working with the centre must produce appropriate evidence, as per the JCQ regulations, before an application is processed on-line.